— RESTORED HOME CLOSED in the summer of 2026 —

 Restored Home gave me my voice back.
 My confidence began to grow in the Lord again.
 I was feeling useful and connected, and like my broken story had a place in the Kingdom of Jesus.
 Over the last five years, I feel like I’ve healed beside you and have been handed the most sacred treasure.
 We are a community of broken, but not hopeless women–BELOVED by the Lord and cared for in extravagant ways.
 It was the ministry I never wanted, but in time came to deeply love.

-And of course, it was the original dream–the original calling–working with women in the local church.
+And of course, it was the original dream–the original calling–working with women in the local church in face-to-face, real-life ministry.
 So I began to pray for the Lord to lead, guide, and show me the way to walk.
 Because here’s the thing–there are very few paid ministry jobs for women in Scotland.
 It felt like an impossible dream, but I started to pray.

 This January, a church here in my town of Glasgow, where dear friends work on staff, approached me about joining their staff team as their (first ever!)
 Women’s Minister.
 Over the last five months, I’ve gone through rounds and rounds of interviews, meetings, times of prayer with family and friends, and personal prayer and reflection.
 In time, the church offered me the job, and I joyfully accepted.